undergrad-partner-school

 Any financial aid given to a student who does not meet the requirements for need-based aid is considered non-need-based aid.
 Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-793 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2021.
-Institutional grants or scholarships that are not based on financial need were given to 65 full-time freshman.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $16,911,637 while the state aid is $5,398,362.
+Institutional non-need-based scholarships or grants were given to 793 students overall (including freshmen) at University of the District of Columbia in 2021.
+Institutional help in the form of non-need-based scholarships or grants was given to 65 full-time freshmen.
+Federal non-need-based scholarships and grants totaled $16,911,637 for students at this institution, while state aid came to $5,398,362.
 The total amount of institutional scholarships and awards that were not based on financial need was $1,975,230.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $3,978,703 USD.

 Open Applications